 "Harry wished he had eight more eyes....
 There were shops selling robes, shops selling telescopes and strange silver instruments Harry had never seen before, windows stacked with barrels of bat spleens and eels' eyes, tottering piles of spell books, quills, and rolls of parchment, potion bottles, globes of the moon...."
 (PS5)

-A wizarding shopping district located behind the Leaky Cauldron in central London, just off Charing Cross Road.
+Diagon Alley is a magically-hidden, wizarding shopping street located behind the Leaky Cauldron in central London, just off Charing Cross Road.

 Tapping just the right brick in the wall behind the Leaky Cauldron in London ("Three up...two across...") will reveal an archway which is a portal into Diagon Alley, a long cobbled street where is to be found a strange and exciting assortment of shops and restaurants.
 It is unquestionably the hub of commerce in the British wizarding world, with virtually every wizarding business stationed there.
 Consequently, the demand for space here is steep, and rent costs "loads of Galleons" (OP30).

 During the summer before his third year, Harry Potter spent several weeks in Diagon Alley, staying in a room at the Leaky Cauldron by night and roaming the street by day, marveling at the incredible shops and the witches and wizards, in from all over the country, who came by to do their shopping (PA4).